MicrosoftDocs/ai-builder/ai-builder-docs/dual-mode-licensing.md

 There's no automatic conversion of AI Builder credits to Copilot Studio Credits.
 Instead, a dual-mode licensing model will apply: environments first consume AI Builder credits, then Copilot Studio Credits, if needed.

-### What is the exact conversion ratio between AI Builder service credits and Copilot Studio Credits in AI Builder usage?
+### What's the exact conversion ratio between AI Builder service credits and Copilot Studio Credits in AI Builder usage?

-There won't be a conversion of entitlement from one currency into the other currency.
+There isn't a conversion of entitlement from one currency into the other currency.
 Rates are different for each scenario.
 The previous [comparison table](#aitoolcapabilitypricingcomparison-table) helps determine the number of Copilot Credit packs to purchase to replace AI Builder.

 ### New segmentation (Basic, Standard, Premium, Content Processing) is unfamiliar.
 How does this mapping apply to existing AI Builder workloads?